hypherionmc/hldocs/help/blocks/colored-water.md

 |||

 !!! danger
-Render Regions on Optifine stops the water from rendering in the world.
+On older versions of this mod, Optifine Render Regions stops the water from rendering in the world.
 Make sure you have them disabled, or you won't see the water
 !!!

 ### Crafting